 Human Studio's authoring tools enable you to create customized learning experiences that are uniquely tailored to your audience and their learning objectives.
 As with any authoring program, creating 3D models in Human Studio is more of an art than a science; your options are endless, and you are the expert in what your learners need to know.

-However, there are a few basic guidelines you can follow when creating and publishing 3D models that will ensure the learning experience is as effective, convenient, and valuable as possible for your learners:
+However, there are a few basic guidelines you can follow when creating and publishing 3D models that will ensure the learning experience is as effective, convenient, and valuable as possible for your learners.
+Review these best practices below.

 Emphasize key details in your 3D model